 This is the BEST Chocolate Buttercream!
 Chocolate Swiss Meringue Buttercream is beyond airy and silky-smooth, with a rich chocolate flavor and a subtle hint of sweetness!
 Forget that plain ‘ole chocolate frosting and welcome in your new favorite flavorful whip!
-If you love this, you will also love this American Buttercream and Original Swiss Meringue Buttercream.

 Today, we’re making the BEST frosting you have ever tasted!
 Not gonna lie to ya, it does require a little extra work but I’ve outlined a few of my greatest tips and tricks so you can make perfect Chocolate Swiss Meringue Buttercream.

 I’ve said this before, but I’m team frosting all the way.
 Frosting comes in all colors, flavors and textures but, believe me when I say, I love them all!
 Each option lends its unique variations to whatever base it is applied to.

 Today, we’re talking about Chocolate Swiss Meringue Buttercream: an airy, subtly-sweet and delectably chocolate-filled frosting.
 Get your spoons ready y’all, you’re gonna want to dig into this over and over again!

 Perks and Highlights of Chocolate Swiss Meringue Buttercream

 Swiss Meringue Buttercream is a frosting made by combining granulated sugar and egg whites, warming them together over a water bath, then whipping them until stiff.
 The result is an incredibly airy yet decadent topping used for cakes, cupcakes, macarons and so much more!

 Though I love a classic, sugar laden spread, this buttercream is one I love to trot out when I’m looking to elevate a dessert!